Meet Our Staff

 Kelli Schlarmann, LPTA, CLT

 Kelli comes to Hand N Hand Therapy with a certification in Complex Lymphedema Management.
 In 2019 she graduated with a physical therapy assistant degree from Whatcom Community College located in Bellingham, Washington and went on to receive her CLT in April 2021.
 She is very excited to continue her journey as a CLT, delighting in helping patients with lymphedema to achieve their goals.

 Kelli also has a background in fitness, both as a personal trainer and group fitness instructor.
 As a fitness instructor she received education in PiYo, TRX and Ultimate Sandbag Training.
 She thrives in sampling new platforms for exercise and invites continuing collaboration on new classes to further enhance her professional background.

-On a more personal note, her Navy family of six came to Fairfax Station in 2019, relocating from Fidalgo Island in the Pacific Northwest .
+On a more personal note, her Navy family of six moved to Fairfax Station in 2019, relocating from Fidalgo Island in the Pacific Northwest .
 There they enjoyed hiking and camping while soaking up the mountains and Puget Sound.
-Since moving to Virginia they continue to camp during the summer months, enjoy paddle boarding, and take in as much of the area as possible.
+Now, as of June 2022, they have relocated to the wonderful shores of Virginia Beach and she will be assisting us with virtual sessions.